renatoathaydes/specks/README.md

 Instead of writing traditional tests, you write specifications.

-The main difference is the focus: specifications focus on behaviour, while unit tests focus on outcomes.
+The main difference is the focus: specifications focus on behaviour and outcomes, while unit tests focus on interactions and, most of the time, implementation details.

 For example, here's a simple Specification written with ``specks``: